GK: Noor Sabri

 Mohammed only made around ten starts for the Iraq national side during his career, none of them during the 2007 Asian Cup, but nonetheless did spend a large portion of his career abroad at Cyprus and Iran.
 He retired from football a few years ago and now works as a coach at Al-Minaa.

 FW: Ahmed Mnajed

-The 2002/03 Iraqi League Golden Boot winner, who scored a vital penalty in the 2007 Asian Cup semi-final shootout against South Korea, played for clubs in Lebanon and Syria before returning to Iraq where he featured for Duhok and Al-Talaba.
+Ahmed Mnajed, who scored a vital penalty in the 2007 Asian Cup semi-final shootout against South Korea, was playing for Lebanese side Al Ansar at the time and subsequently moved to Syria before returning to Iraq where he featured for Duhok and Al-Talaba.
 His career petered out as he entered his thirties and in April 2016, he announced his retirement.

 FW: Younis Mahmoud (captain)